vandong9/interview_VIPER/README.md

  About the layout: Sorry for my BAD layout, i not good at design, to make it look good will take much time but i need finish soon to back to tasks from team.

+ About unit test: Because limit time, i just focus on write unit test for VIPER module.
+With me unit test permit double code, it should be separate for easier to handle.